 In the early 1990s, UNITA controlled the diamond-producing regions of northeastern Angola, allowing it to purchase weapons on the international market.
 In 1993, a former South African Apartheid army officer, Fred Rindel, helped UNITA leader Jonas Savimbi establish diamond sales to a DeBeers subsidiary with offices in Antwerp and Tel Aviv.
 Meanwhile the Angolan state fattened the Angolan Armed Forces (FAA) on a rising tide of oil production.
 Between 1994-1999 – a period Angolans refer to as “neither peace nor war” – FAA and UNITA generals exchanged fuel for diamonds in a strange state of peaceable co-exploitation of the diamond rich Lundas region.

 By 1999, the FAA drove UNITA troops from the region and the Angolan state began to take over the diamond trade.
-In 2000 Ascorp (Angola Selling Corporation), was afforded by the state a legal monopoly on diamond marketing.
+In 2000 the state offered Ascorp (Angola Selling Corporation) a legal monopoly on diamond marketing.
 Aside from the Angolan state, Ascorp’s main stakeholders were TAIS of Belgium (first held by Isabel dos Santos, the daughter of the country’s President, then transferred to her mother) and Welox of Israel (part of the Leviev group).

 Lev Leviev is an Israeli businessman.
 Born in Uzbekistan he resides in London.
 He is the world’s largest cutter and polisher of diamonds.
 He is Vladimir Putin’s friend.
 He owns key New York City properties.
 Among his holdings is Africa-Israel, a company with an investment profile in other mining ventures on the continent and in settlements on the West Bank (and a Times Square property apparently sold to Jared Kushner, Donald Trump’s son-in-law and confidant).